LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ![image](https://user-images.githubusercontent.com/60980933/115752687-927bc800-a357-11eb-8ded-77038d9d11fa.png)

+Another way we can define the time interval is through the `calendar_interval`.

+**Calendar_interval**
-`Calendar_interval`: The interval may vary.
+With the `calendar_interval`, the interval may **vary**.

-Daylight savings changes the length of specific days, months have different number of days, and leap seconds can be tacked onto a particular year.
+For example, we could choose a time interval of day, month or year.
+But daylight savings can change the length of specific days, months can have different number of days, and leap seconds can be tacked onto a particular year.

+So the time interval of day, month, or leap seconds could vary!

+A scenario where you might use the `calendar_interval` is when you want to calculate the monthly revenue.

 Ex.
 Split data into monthly buckets.